gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 Last update: 2025/2/14

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Imaging data Analysis: Hierarchical Clustering
+Program: hierarchical_clustering_algorithm.m
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Program: hierarchical_clustering_algorithm.m

 This program enables clustering of subregions (or ROIs) using a Hierarchical Clustering algorithm.
 In brief, clustering is performed following the steps below:

-Step 1: Dimensionality reduction is performed using Principal Component Analysis (PCA) Step 2: Hierarchical clustering is applied on dimensionally reduced data.
+a.
+Step 1: Dimensionality reduction is performed using Principal Component Analysis (PCA)

+b.
+Step 2: Hierarchical clustering is applied on dimensionally reduced data.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%